Aaron-d-k/droid-logica/INSTRUCTIONS.md

 This part is also what allows it to support variable length instruction without any extra complications.
 ### Opcode

-Here is the list of currently supported opcode:
+Here is a list of currently supported opcodes:

 opcode | name  | inputs unused          | description |
 |---|---|---|---|